windyswsw/ILSwithThreeScaling/README.md

 ## Project Structure:

+1. ILSwithDFSandThreeScaling
-1. Initial solution based on DFS: ILSwithDFSandThreeScaling (Source file, Header files and Input data)
+Initial solution based on DFS (Source file, Header files and Input data)

+2. ILSwithRandomandThreeScaling
-2. Initial solution based on random: ILSwithRandomandThreeScaling (Source file, Header files and Input data)
+Initial solution based on random (Source file, Header files and Input data)

 ## Guidelines to use the data and programs in the repository: